MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/marketing-settings.md

 - **Insert privacy banner**.
 Choose **Yes** to enable this feature; choose **No** to disable it.
 When the privacy banner is enabled, the text and link defined in the other settings in this section will be added to each new marketing page that you create.
 The banner will also be added to any existing page that you open for editing; however, it won't be added to pages that are already published because these are read-only.
 - **Privacy banner text**.
 Enter a summary of your privacy policy here.
 - **Privacy policy link URL**.
 We recommend that you provide a detailed privacy policy somewhere on your own organization's website.
 If you have such a page, enter its full URL here.
 - **Privacy policy link text**.
 This text is placed under the **Privacy banner text**, and creates a link to the **Privacy policy link URL** you specified.
-Enter a short string of text that tells users what to expect, such as Click here to read our complete privacy policy.
+Enter a short string of text that tells users what to expect, such as "Click here to read our complete privacy policy."

 ### Configure how incoming form data is matched to existing records